• Skip to primary navigation

 Instructions

 • Add rinsed quinoa and 2 cups water to a saucepan over medium-high heat.
-Heat to boiling, lower to a simmer, cover and cook for 15 minutes or until the water has evaporated.
-Add to a large bowl to cool why preparing the rest of the ingredients.
+Heat to boiling, lower to a simmer, cover, and cook for 15 minutes or until the water has evaporated.
+Add to a large bowl to cool while preparing the rest of the ingredients.

-• Once cooled add the carrot, bell pepper, red onion, chickpeas, cauliflower, broccoli, and parsley to the bowl with the quinoa and stir to combine.
+• Once the quinoa is cooled, add the carrot, bell pepper, red onion, chickpeas, cauliflower, broccoli, and parsley to the bowl and stir to combine.

 • Add the dressing ingredients to a small bowl and whisk.
 Pour 1/2 of the dressing over the salad and mix well.
-Taste and check to see if you want to use the whole recipe
+Taste and check if you'd like to use more of the dressing.

 • Refrigerate leftovers in an airtight container for 3-4 days.